endymion1818/awesome-developer-blogs/README.md

 **Please specify your RSS feed if you have one.**

 _PS.
 Must not be on a 3rd party platform like Medium, dev.to or any other that you dont host yourself._
 _PPS.
-Companies not allowed - unless you're a one man band._
+Companies not allowed - unless you're a one person band._

 Motivation behind this is from @ohhelloana: https://twitter.com/ohhelloana/status/1055968230584541184